leo-nog/Colorfy/README.md

 # How to use

-To colorfy your console returns you can just do like the example above:
+To colorfy your console you can just do like the example above:

 #### Text Colors
 ```php